-None of our directors who served on our Compensation Committee during 2016 is currently or has been, at any time since our formation, one of our officers or employees.
-During 2016, no executive officer served as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on our Board or our Compensation Committee.
-The Compensation Committee currently consists of directors Roberts, Rosenman and Shaw.
-None of the members of our Compensation Committee during 2016 currently has or has had any relationship or transaction with a related person requiring disclosure pursuant to Item 404 of Regulation S-K.
+None of our directors who served on our Compensation Committee during 2017 is currently or has been, at any time since our formation, one of our officers or employees.
+However, Mr. Shaw previously served on the Compensation Committee in 2017 until February 1, 2018, and on February 26, 2018, he entered into a Consulting Agreement with the Company, effective February 1, 2018.
+During 2017, no executive officer served as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on our Board or our Compensation Committee.
+The Compensation Committee currently consists of directors Roberts, Rosenman and Norton.
+None of the members of our Compensation Committee during 2017 currently has or has had any relationship or transaction with a related person requiring disclosure pursuant to Item 404 of Regulation S-K.